 This launch comes at a pivotal moment in the federal budget debate.
 In under two months, Donald Trump and the Republican-controlled Congress have enacted policies that grow federal budget deficits by several trillion dollars throughout the next decade.
 The administration’s latest budget proposal, meanwhile, offers few ideas to tackle the soaring deficit aside from gutting critical investments in our nation’s intellectual, human, and physical capital.

-The PPI Center on Funding America’s Future will offer sensible center-left alternatives to this reckless agenda that foster robust and inclusive economic growth.
+The PPI Center for Funding America’s Future will offer sensible center-left alternatives to this reckless agenda that foster robust and inclusive economic growth.
 The Center’s work will include publishing research reports, providing timely commentary on policy debates, and organizing a series of public engagement events around the country.

 “The United States now faces trillion-dollar deficits every year as far as the eye can see, which threaten to undermine public support and funding for important investments in the long-term health of our economy,” said Will Marshall, President of the Progressive Policy Institute.
 “The events of the past week make clear that the work of PPI’s new Center on Funding America’s Future is needed now more than ever.”